Water-Melon/Melon/docs/en/event.md

 ## Event

-Events in Melon are not supported across threads, but **allows** individual threads to create their own event structures.

-**Note**: Do NOT put a file descriptor into a different thread's event model for processing.

 The system calls used by events vary according to different operating system platforms, and now support:

 - epoll